Dilant/B2METutorial/src/en/start/road-generator.md

 ::: tip

-The start part won't include any content regarding road generators with a `Custom Shape`.
+The start section won't include any content regarding road generators with a `Custom Shape`.

 :::